Amphibian Conservation

 Amphibians as Indicator Species

 Behavioral and physiological characteristics also make amphibians highly vulnerable to changes in their environment.
-Traits like their porous skin, crucial for respiration, preventing dehydration, and even drinking, is also incredibility sensitive to changes in temperature, the presence of contaminants, and even water chemistry like pH.
-Many amphibians are also philopatric, they return to the pond where they were born to breed, but if ponds are destroyed or can no longer be accessed due to roads or other barriers- they may not breed.
+Traits like their porous skin - which is crucial for respiration, preventing dehydration, and even drinking - is incredibility sensitive to changes in temperature, the presence of contaminants, and even water chemistry like pH.
+Many amphibians are also philopatric, meaning they return to the pond where they were born to breed, but if ponds are destroyed or can no longer be accessed due to roads or other barriers- they may not breed.
 Environmental stressors like habitat loss, pollution, climate change (increased UV radiation, fluctuations in rainfall and water temperature) can lead to deformities, delayed or premature metamorphosis, unsuccessful breeding, and even death.

 Amphibians in decline

 Since the 1970s worldwide amphibian populations have been in decline.
 Scientists estimate that over 150 species have gone extinct since 1980 and one-third of all amphibian species are threatened.
-Habitat loss is the main cause of declines but pollution, degradation, and invasive species are also important factors.
-The recent emergence of the amphibian fungal pathogen known as chytridiomycosis, together with climate change, may be the biggest threat to face amphibians yet.
+Habitat loss is the main cause of declines but pollution, habitat degradation, and invasive species are also important factors.
+The recent emergence of major amphibian diseases, together with climate change, may be the biggest threat to face amphibians yet.